 The average tax refund ranges from $2,300 to $3,200.
 Although the figures vary depending on the state, Floridians are one of the highest receivers of cashback.
 No matter where you live, you’ve probably asked yourself the same question.
-What do I do with my refund?
+How do i spend my tax refund wisely?
 Find out four financially smart options below.

 I filed my taxes, now what?